leandromoreira/cdn-up-and-running/README.md

 }
 ```

-We also must expose the metrics in a location, we decided to use the `/status` to do it.
-Demo time, if you want to.
+We also must expose the metrics in a location.
+We will use the `/status` to do it.

 ```bash
 git checkout 1.1.0